mathieucarbou/YaSolR/docs/overview.md

 The main problem with Cycle Stealing Control is that some kind of arrangements can cause flickering when the nominal load is big (big power tanks), visible on light bulbs that are close-by.
 This is caused by a sudden voltage drop in the house, caused by a sudden current flow at the request of the big water tank resistance.
 This effect highly depends on the quality implementation of the Cycle Stealing algorithm.
 For example, burst fire (which is not used in YaSolR) is more prone to flickering because the dimmer is turned of and on for complete periods.

+**YaSolR's Cycle Stealing implementation is not prone to flickering because it is based on a delta-sigma modulation with Bresenham's algorithm, which optimally distributes ON/OFF half-cycles and avoids burst fire.**

 ## Recommendations to reduce harmonics and flickering